KilledByAPixel/OS13k/README.md

 - {name:'Free Cell', icon:'♠️', src:'games/freeCell.html', width:800, height:1e3, hideWhenClosed:1}
 - {src:'help.html'}

-For faster iteration, top level icons will open on start if they have the flag 'open'
+For faster iteration, the first icon in desktopLayout added opens on start
-- {src:'help.html', open:1}
+- you can also change the line desktopLayout.unshift({src:'system/test.html'});

 ### Programming
 - All programs must run in strict mode, though for the 13k build we will disable strict